Slickrock Expeditions 2001

 • Started Slickrock Expeditions: age 33.

-• Number of Slickrock Expeditions run to date: more than 400.
+• Number of Slickrock Expeditions run to date: over 450.

 Burt works under outfitter-guide permits issued by the following agencies: